 There’s no need to be concerned if you are not sure whether you should choose Executive Coaching or Clinical Psychology.
 Our Clinical Psychologists will let you know if they think it would be better for you to speak with our Executive Coach.
 Similarly, if your Executive Coach thought you would gain more from our Clinical Psychologists then they would recommend which psychologist you should meet.

-What’s the difference between an Executive Coach & a Mentor?
+What’s the difference between Executive Coaching & Mentoring?

 Some mentors would make very good coaches.
 The best mentors may have the ability to ask questions and guide you.
 However, they are unlikely to have access to the same level of knowledge, resources, and strategies as an Executive Coach because they have not received the same specialised training.